-Goal 2a: We will collaborate to increase the Science Proficiency scores from 37% in 2023 to 44% in 2026 as measured by KSA data.
+Goal 2a: We will collaborate to increase the Science Proficiency scores from 47% in 2024 to 55% in 2027 as measured by KSA data.

-Goal 2b: We will collaborate to increase the Combined Writing Proficiency scores from 64% in 2023 to 71% in 2026 as measured by KSA data.
+Goal 2b: We will collaborate to increase the Combined Writing Proficiency scores from 76% in 2023 to 80% in 2027 as measured by KSA data.

-Goal 2c: We will collaborate to increase the Social Studies Proficiency scores from 60% in 2023 to 67% in 2026 as measured by KSA data.

-Objective Strategy Activities Measure of Success Progress Monitoring Funding Objective 1 We will collaborate to increase the Science Proficiency scores from 37% to 40% in 2024 as measured by KSA data.
-KCWP 2: Design and Deliver instruction Professional development in the area of best practice/high yield instructional strategies to aid in curricular adjustments when students fail to meet mastery.
-Professional development based on researched best practices and Cycle of Quality Instruction, Walkthroughs with aligned feedback Ongoing, job-embedded PD in the area of Cycle of Quality Instruction Teachers given feedback on walkthroughs Monitoring of walk through feedback for trends by admin and sharing with staff in weekly newsletter \$0 KCWP 3: Design Curriculum alignment reviews are an ongoing action of PLC's and Task Groups Monitoring of students progress on Focus on PLC structure with analysis of data and how teachers respond to data through lesson planning Analysis of student data on District Common Assessments Lesson planning adjustments during weekly PLCs, monitored by teachers and admin Monitoring data on District \$0 \$0 and Deliver Assessment Literacy KCWP 5: Design Align and Deliver Support summative assessments to increase student achievement during PLCs Common Assessments in weekly PLCs - Ongoing Schoolwide Common Assessment data review in PLC Task Group (monthly) and Science/Social Studies Task Group (monthly) Include the use of resources to support best practice strategies Implementation of instructional resources aligned with science standards across grade levels Review of instructional resources in Science/Social Studies Task Group for alignment to science standards Generation Genius \$663, Title I Mystery Science, \$1395 Title I
+Goal 2c: We will collaborate to inc rease the Social Studies Proficiency scores from 60% in 2024 to 67% in 2027 as measured by KSA data.
+Objective Strategy Activities Measure of Success Progress Monitoring Funding Objective 1 We will collaborate to increase the Science Proficiency scores from 47% to 50% in 2025 as measured by KSA data.
+KCWP 2: Design and Deliver Instruction Professional development in the area of best practice/high yield instructional strategies to aid in curricular adjustments when students fail to meet mastery.
+Professional development based on researched best practices and Cycle of Quality Instruction, Walkthroughs with aligned feedback Ongoing, job-embedded PD in the area of Cycle of Quality Instruction Teachers given feedback on walkthroughs Monitoring of walk through feedback for trends by admin and sharing with staff in weekly newsletter \$0 In PLCs, planning together to intentionally determine vocabulary for each lesson, then using explicit routine for teaching vocabulary to deliver instruciton, and ensuring that all vocabulary is being taught at all three tiers Informal and formal observations will reflect vocabulary instruction during lessons Lesson plans will reflect tiered levels of vocabulary for each lessons Teachers given feedback on walkthroughs Monitoring of lesson plan feedback for trends by admin and sharing with staff in weekly newsletter so instructional adjustments can be made \$0 Curriculum alignment reviews are an ongoing action of PLC's and Task Groups Analysis of student data on District Common Assessments during PLCs Monitoring data on District Common Assessments in weekly PLCs - Ongoing Schoolwide Common Assessment data review in PLC Task Group (monthly) and Science/Social Studies Task Group (monthly) \$0 KCWP 3: Design and Deliver Assessment Literacy Creation of common formative assessments and monitoring of students progress on formative and summative assessments to increase student achievement Analysis of student data on Assessments during PLCs Monitoring data on Assessments in weekly PLCs - Ongoing Schoolwide Common Assessment data review in PLC Task Group (monthly) and Science/Social Studies Task Group (monthly) \$0